 I found this out because something rare happened on my 2 visits to Cape Town: orcas were in the area and the sharks weren’t showing up.

-But what I found really cool is that White Shark Projects was super honest and canceled tour free of charge, while I saw other people going on the tour with other companies without seeing any sharks.
+But what I found really cool is that White Shark Projects was super honest and canceled the tour free of charge, while I saw other people going on the tour with other companies without seeing any sharks.

-3) Diving with a great white sharks is not always a good idea, unfortunately we have many irresponsible companies operating in the market.
+3) Diving with great white sharks is not always a good idea, unfortunately we have many irresponsible companies operating in the market.

 In Mexico, for example, there are some very bad references, and this is due to greedy entrepreneurs who aim much more for profit than the welfare of animals and the safety of tourists.

 So, search as much as you can about the company you will hire.

 4) If made correctly, great white shark dives can be very positive for the following points:

 - This is an observation tourism and the animals are in their natural habitat, there is no physical contact with them;

 - The sharks are attracted with a carcass and fish oil, which will not feed them, so their eating habits will not be changed.